msaintja/CheXpert-policies/README.md

 ```
 # pip install -r requirements.txt
 ```
-> NOTE: By default, this file will result in implementing a I-Zeros, U-0.66 policy.
-You may change this according to the comments provided in the file.

 Please note that we have currently found issues (also mentioned [here](https://stackoverflow.com/questions/60478862/how-to-avoid-runtimeerror-error-in-loadlibrarya-for-torch-cat)) with CUDA-enabled learning on Windows with the latest Pytorch versions (1.4.0) and Python 3.8.x.
 We recommend downgrading to Python 3.7.6 for now should you choose to use Windows.